jasonnnnli/barcode-reader-docs/introduction/index.md

 breadcrumbText: Introduction
 ---

-# Introduction
+# Overview

 Dynamsoft Barcode Reader (DBR) SDK enables you to easily implement 1D and 2D barcode scanning into your applications running on different platforms.

 ## Using DBR in Different Programming Languages